 The brands that benefit most from the USPS open-bid initiative will not be those reacting after contracts are awarded, but those already working with fulfillment partners to design last-mile strategies that can evolve as new options become available.

-Final Takeaway for Brands
+USPS DDU: Final Takeaway for Brands

 For brands, the key takeaway from the USPS DDU last-mile initiative is not that there is a new “best” carrier — but that the last mile is becoming more modular, flexible, and strategic.
 There is no universal answer to last-mile delivery.
 Every brand’s optimal solution depends on parcel characteristics, customer expectations, geography, and cost structure.